Platform · Platform

 - 4. Where is StudyVector based?

 - StudyVector is a UK-based independent revision platform founded in 2024 by Lizzie D. Headquartered in the UK.
-Find the contact page at /contact for support, school enquiries and press.
+Use /contact for support and press; school enquiries should start at /schools.

 - 5. Does StudyVector store student personal data?

-- StudyVector stores the minimum required to run the practice loop (account email, practice history, Error Log).
+- StudyVector stores the minimum required to run the revision loop (account email, revision history, Error Log).
 It does not sell student data and complies with UK GDPR.
 See the /student-privacy page for exactly what is collected.

 Continue on StudyVector